rigualj/terraform-grafana/README.md

 # Terraform Grafana Project

-This repository contains Terraform infrastructure as code for managing Grafana resources in AWS.
+This repository contains Terraform infrastructure as code for managing Grafana resources in the cloud with an AWS s3 backend.
 The project implements CI/CD pipelines using GitHub Actions with OIDC authentication for secure AWS access.

 ## Features